i4Trust/building-blocks/README.md

 policies are enforced.

 > :information_source: **i4Trust Building Blocks Document (Version: 09/2021)**
+> The i4Trust Building Blocks document contains a detailed description about i4Trust Data Spaces, the
+> different Building Blocks and the reference example.
+>
-> *Download the latest version of the i4Trust Building Blocks Document
+> *Download the latest version
 > here:* [:arrow_down:](https://i4trust.github.io/building-blocks/docs/i4Trust-BuildingBlocks_202109.pdf)
-> This document contains a detailed description about i4Trust Data Spaces, the different Building Blocks and
-> the reference example.

 In the case of questions just contact us
 * by sending a mail to helpdesk(at)i4trust.org or